stovetop-z/SensitivityAnalysis/README.md

 TODO:
 -----
-* Email Daniel to meet up and discuss Jacobian - No response yet
+* Work on paper
-* Update plots
+* Verify plots with Dr. Charles
-* Run for sample of I symmetry -- verify - VERIFIED